yfl423/cotton_seed/cotton_seed/report/report.md

 The segmented images were defined as training data and testing data by inputting a specified proportion parameter; each image was located under a subfolder named with its class.
 Then these processed data was directly applied with deep learning model.
 ### Model Design
 Convolutional Neural Network is widely applied in pattern recognition and image classification, which is a good fit for this project.
-Considering dataset size and expertize constraint, I did not take overly complex model into account, only designed a classical, simple CNN model and mainly focused on some optimization tricks including data augmentation and parameter tuning.
+Considering dataset size, I did not take overly complex model into account, only designed a classical, simple CNN model and mainly focused on some optimization tricks including data augmentation and parameter tuning.
 As for the model, Conv1 consists of 32 filters, both kernel size and stride of which are 1 by 1, Relu is applied as activation function.
 Conv2 is similar to Conv1, while kernel size is enlarged into 3 by 3, a max-pooling layer with 2 by 2 is connected after convolution layer for subsampling.
 Conv3 and Conv4 reduce filter size to 16, 8 with kernel size 3 by 3 and 5 by 5, respectively.
 Both two layer consider Relu as activation function, and Conv4 is connected with max-pooling layer.